Social effects of rock music: Social activism

 Famous rock musicians have adopted causes ranging from the environment (Marvin Gaye's "Mercy Mercy Me (The Ecology)") and the Anti-Apartheid Movement (Peter Gabriel's "Biko"), to violence in Northern Ireland (U2's "Sunday Bloody Sunday") and worldwide economic policy (the Dead Kennedys' "Kill the Poor").
-Another notable protest song is Patti Smith's recording "People Have the Power."
+Another notable protest song is Patti Smith's recording "People Have the Power".
 On occasion this involvement would go beyond simple songwriting and take the form of sometimes-spectacular concerts or televised events, often raising money for charity and awareness of global issues.

+Live Aid concerts

-Rock and roll as social activism reached a milestone in the Live Aid concerts, held July 13, 1985, which were an outgrowth of the 1984 charity single "Do They Know It's Christmas?" and became the largest musical concert in history with performers on two main stages, one in London, England and the other in Philadelphia, USA (plus some other acts performing in other countries) and televised worldwide.
-The concert lasted 16 hours and featured nearly everybody who was in the forefront of rock and pop in 1985.
+Rock and roll as social activism reached a milestone in the Live Aid concerts, held July 13, 1985, which were an outgrowth of the 1984 charity single "Do They Know It's Christmas?" and became the largest musical concert in history with performers on two main stages, one in London, England, and the other in Philadelphia, USA (plus some other acts performing in other countries).
+The concert was televised worldwide and lasted 16 hours.
 The charity event raised millions of dollars for famine relief in Africa.
 Live Aid became a model for many other fund-raising and consciousness-raising efforts, including the Farm Aid concerts for family farmers in North America, and televised performances benefiting victims of the September 11 attacks.
-Live Aid itself was reprised in 2005 with the Live 8 concert, to raise awareness of global economic policy.
+Live Aid itself was reprised in 2005 with the Live 8 concert to raise awareness of global economic policy.
 Environmental issues have also been a common theme, one example being Live Earth.

 Religion

-Songwriters such as Pete Townshend have explored these spiritual aspects within their work.
-The common usage of the term "rock god" acknowledges the religious quality of the adulation some rock stars receive.
-John Lennon became infamous for a statement he made in 1966 that The Beatles were "more popular than Jesus".
+The common usage of the term "rock god" acknowledges the quasi-religious quality of the adulation some rock stars receive.
+Songwriters like Pete Townshend have explored spirituality within their work.
+John Lennon became infamous, particularly in the United States, after he remarked in 1966 that The Beatles were "more popular than Jesus", with Beatles records being burned in public in some places in the South.
 However, he later said that this statement was misunderstood and not meant to be anti-Christian.

 Iron Maiden, Metallica, Ozzy Osbourne, King Diamond, Alice Cooper, Led Zeppelin, Marilyn Manson, Slayer and numerous others have also been accused of being satanists, immoral or otherwise having an "evil" influence on their listeners.
 Anti-religious sentiments also appear in punk and hardcore.
-There's the example of the song "Filler" by Minor Threat, the name and famous logo of the band Bad Religion and criticism of Christianity and all religions is an important theme in anarcho-punk and crust punk.
+Criticism of Christianity and all religions is an important theme in anarcho-punk and crust punk.